jorgecarleitao/django-sphinxql/README.md

 results as Django models.

 Django-SphinxQL requires:

 - Python 3
 - mysql or postgres
 - Django (>=1.8)
 - Sphinx

+Our build matrix in Travis has 4 builds:

+- Python 3.3 with latest Django
+- Sphinx 2.2.6 and 2.2.10
+- mysql and postgres backend

-Our testing matrix uses the latest Django, Sphinx 2.2.10, with two builds, mysql and postgres.
-For more details, you can check directory `tests` and `.travis.yml`.
+For more details, you can check the directory `tests` and `.travis.yml`.

 To run the tests locally, use:

     PYTHONPATH=..:$PYTHONPATH django-admin.py test --settings=tests.settings_test tests